Empyreal96/easy-build-nt5/README.md

 - How to use?

-  Just Right-click and Run As Administrator, the script loads razzle for you!
+  Just double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build